Want to make a difference in your community?

 Q: How does the application process work?

 A: New members are brought in on a rolling basis, which means as soon as all application materials have been reviewed, the candidate is sworn in at the next monthly meeting.
-Click here to download and print an application form.
+Download the Application Packet here.

-You may also email membership@haddamfire.org to request an application, call (860) 345-4945, or simply stop by the station to inquire in person.
+To request an application packet, email membership@haddamfire.org, call (860) 345-4945, or simply stop by the station to inquire in person.
 Monday nights are drill nights.
 Come see what we're all about!

 Q: What kind of training must I have?